 No. Both direct debit autopay (for paying invoices) and direct debit as a standalone payment method are bank-account-based.
 Neither uses a credit card.

-How do I share my credit line with another business?
+How do I share my Meta credit line with a client?

 The billing method doesn't change auction mechanics.
 But billing failures absolutely affect delivery - missed payments pause ad accounts.
 Your Meta Pixel Helper will still track conversions the same way, and your carousel ads will still deliver normally.
 Monthly invoicing is actually positioned as reducing payment interruptions compared to threshold-based billing, which can fail when cards expire or get declined.